GilsonLabUCSD/pAPRika/README.md

 - Static restraints: these six restraints keep the host and in the proper orientation during the simulation (necessary),
-- Guest restraints: these restraints pull the guest away from the host along the $z$ axis (necessary),
+- Guest restraints: these restraints pull the guest away from the host along the *z*-axis (necessary),
 - Conformational restraints: these restraints alter the conformational sampling of the host molecule (optional), and
 - Wall restraints: these restraints help define the bound state of the guest (optional).